kumahq/kuma-website/docs/docs/1.0.6/documentation/deployments.md

 This is the simplest deployment mode for Kuma, and the default one.

 * **Control plane**: There is one deployment of the control plane that can be scaled horizontally.
-* **Data plane proxies**: The data plane proxies connect to the control plane regardless of where they are deployed.
+* **Data planes**: The data planes connect to the control plane regardless of where they are being deployed.
 * **Service Connectivity**: Every data plane proxy must be able to connect to every other data plane proxy regardless of where they are being deployed.

 This mode implies that we can deploy Kuma and its data plane proxies in a standalone networking topology mode so that the service connectivity from every data plane proxy can be established directly to every other data plane proxy.